 The SeaBees are a construction battalion, tasked to build bases, roads, airstrips and docks during wartime.
 SeaBees were often on the front lines, fighting and building.
 Sometimes the SeaBees went behind enemy lines, at great risk, to build stuff.

 I remember Grandpa talking about the War.
 He saw a lot of action and he told me some stories that I’d rather not share.
 Shell Shock became Battle Fatigue and then PTSD.
 It’s a serious problem for our returning Vets.
 I think about the price our servicemen are paying in Afghanistan and Iraq.
 I think about the toll it takes on them and the families it impacted.
 I think about what if there wasn’t any war, how these families, mine included, would have been different.
 Then there is this.

-It’s a photo of Grandpa Frank’s SeaBee Company on Guadalcanal.
+It’s a photo of Grandpa Frank’s SeaBee Company on the Solomon Islands campaign.
 Grandpa is in the front row on the far right, next to the CO and 1st Officer.
 Of the 32 men pictured, only 5 of them made it out alive.
 Grandpa was one of the lucky ones, if you want to call it that.
 A bit of him died back there in the South Pacific.